NorthStarUAS/FMU-Arduino/README.md

 exceptionally well for outdoor dynamic systems such as fixed wing aircraft.

-Aura Sensors is one component of a research grade autopilot system that anyone can assemble with basic soldering skills.
-Altogether, AuraUAS is a high quality autopilot system that ephasizes high reliability and simple code.
+Rc-fmu is one component of a research grade autopilot system that anyone can assemble with basic soldering skills.
+Altogether, the Rice Creek UAS ecosystem provides a high quality autopilot system that ephasizes high reliability and simple code.
 It offers many advanced capabilities at a very inexpensive price point.

 # Features